jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 However, most would be boxing coaches don’t even watch the old fights, let alone seriously study film.
 If your coach doesn’t watch film with you, then you should become a serious student and watch more boxing yourself.

-12) Don't forget that your coach is making a huge sacrifice
+### 12) Don't forget that your coach is making a huge sacrifice

 Most fighters don't make any money.
 Coaches are paid a small percentage of an already small amount.
 Even if a coach charges a gym membership or monthly trainer fee, professional (and amateur, for that matter) boxing doesn't attract the types of clientele swimming in money.
-I say all this to say that most boxing coaches are&nbsp;*effectively* volunteers.&nbsp;
+I say all this to say that most boxing coaches are&nbsp;*effectively*&nbsp;volunteers.&nbsp;

+Most fighters will never see a significant payday.
+You probably won't either.
+That's why the most important thing you can do to repay your coach is to be a dedicated student of the game.&nbsp;

+Work hard, be fearless, and stay in shape.
+Stay out of trouble with the law and always carry yourself as if you are a representative for your community and an extension of the people who put their faith in you.
+But virtue of who you are and what you do, people will look up to you.
+Do not disappoint them or waste your coach's time.&nbsp;&nbsp;